-The internet has changed the face of the job search but the true traditional methods are still very much alive and actually have high success rates.
-Prior to having the internet to communicate and get information you needed to search for your jobs using; newspaper classifieds, your local library, phone books and your network of people; friends, family, colleagues and clients.
-We have broken the traditional method down to 3 sections that we will discuss; The Classifieds, The Cold Cover Letters/Resumes and Networking.
-Networking is a huge tool in job searching; refer to our Networking/Linkedin page for detailed information.
+The internet has changed the face of the job search, but the true traditional methods are still very much alive and have high success rates.
+Prior to having the internet to communicate and get the information you needed to search for your jobs using; newspaper classifieds, your local library, phone books and your network of people; friends, family, colleagues, and clients.
+We have broken the traditional method down to 3 sections that we will discuss; The Classifieds, The Cold Cover Letters/Resumes, and Networking.
+Networking is a massive tool for job searching; refer to our Networking/Linkedin page for detailed information.

 The Cold Cover Letter/Resume

 Have you ever thought about sending out a cover letter and resume to a company in search of a job that you’re not sure even exist?
 This is called the cold cover letter and resume.
-It’s estimated that 80% of job openings are never advertised or published to the public; they are filled from internal postings, through networking and resumes on file.
-80% is a huge amount of opportunity and untapped job market.
+It’s estimated that 60% of job openings are never advertised, filled before posted or published to the public; they are filled from internal postings, through networking and resumes on file.
 There are many success stories using this method but it takes time, effort and needs to be done effectively.